 How to Plant cuttings: With a 9-10in cutting, plant so that 8in is under (into) ground.
 Using a pointed implement - tire iron, a half-inch rebar or a small crow-bars, make a hole that is a bit deeper than the cutting to be planted and a little wider than the stem diameter at the butt end.
 Insert the cutting with the lateral buds pointing upwards ^.
 Firm the soil around the cutting to exclude air pockets and water if the soil is dry.
 Leave only one or two buds above the soil level.

 Watering: In our clay-based loamy soil we rarely have to water except right after planting.
-In drier climates, be sure to water the cuttings in well and repeat weekly until leaves are growing lustily; then water once a month.
+In drier climates or dry soil conditions, be sure to water the cuttings in well and repeat weekly until leaves are growing lustily; then water once a month.
 We recommend drip irrigation as the water goes just to the roots and there is less waste.
-In drought years, as in 2016, frequent watering is necessary!
+In sandy soils or drought years even more frequent watering is necessary!